moamy/Pokedex_Stacc_Farm/README.md

 # Pokedex for Stacc Farm!
 This is a Pokédex demo created for Stacc Farm! :)

+I made the tests using Playwright, and everything through JavaScript, HTML and CSS.
+I also used a font from

 ## Run the project
-The project (without tests) can be run by just downloading the project from GitHub and running the `index.html` file!
+The project (without tests) can be run by downloading the project from GitHub as a ZIP-file and extracting it.
+Open the extracted folder and then open its `index.html` file!

 ## Run the tests
 Running the tests requires a setup in Docker.

 I'm unsure if this is the best way to go about it, but I figured it should work relatively smoothly.

 To run the tests, you have to pull and run the image.
 Run the following commands in the Docker terminal: